Family/Graduate Housing Handbook

 SMOKE FREE APARTMENTS

 All WSU apartments are smoke-free as of July 1, 2013.
-If individuals are outside smoking, they need to be 25' away from building entrances and windows.
+If individuals are outside smoking, they need to be 25 feet away from building entrances and windows.

 Use only the locker assigned to you.
 Items found in lockers not belonging to current residents will be removed and disposed of in a timely manner.

 Residents of family housing are requested to report their telephone numbers as soon as possible to the Apartment Coordinator for their records.
 These numbers will not be given out but are for use by the Apartment Coordinators.
-The campus directory will list the telephone numbers you used when registering.
+The campus directory will list the telephone numbers you input in your online student account on ZZUsis.

-For more information about assignment policy please review the information under the Termination/Checkout tab on the Contracts, Policies, and Information page.
+For more information about assignment policy please review the information under the Termination and Checkout Policies section of the Family/Graduate Student Contracts and Policies webpage.

 An application to transfer to another apartment may be granted if space exists.
-A transfer application must be completed and filed with the Housing Reservations Office, Streit-Perham Building, prior to consideration for a transfer.
+A transfer application must be completed and filed online through your housing application prior to consideration for a transfer.

 Transferring residents possess the keys to both the current and new unit.
 Transfers must be completed in a timely manner.
 Residents who do not complete the transfer within 5 days are subject to rental charges for both apartments.

-Cleaning If you transfer to a different rental unit, the vacated unit must be left in a clean and orderly condition.
-Checkout by the Custodial Supervisor is required for all moves.
+Cleaning - If you transfer to a different rental unit, the vacated unit must be left in a clean and orderly condition.
 You will be assessed for individual cleaning and damage charges as applicable.

 TV CABLE/SATELLITE SYSTEMS